brendansiraky/discord-crypto-price-tracker/readme.md

 1. Create a Bot through the discord developer portal, give it relevant permissions and invite it to your discord server.

-2. Add the TOKEN to the .env file.
+2. Add the bots TOKEN to the .env file.

 ## Running